imldresden/HeatMapNode/README.md

 # HeatMapNode

-The HeatMapNode is a libavg plugin.
+This project is a [libavg](https://www.libavg.de) plugin.
-It is derived from RasterNode and can render a Heatmap based on single Points or a whole matrix.
+HeatMapNode is derived from RasterNode and can render a Heatmap based on single Points or a whole matrix.
+We have tested it under Linux and Mac.
+Also, there are no OS-specific features that we know of, so it should not be hard to get to run under windows.

-## Installation Unix
+## Install Instructions

 __Dependencies:__
 * cmake